An ideal setting for business meetings, corporate retreats & small events.

-The Inn On Ferry Street has beautifully maintained landscaping, and stunning interior public spaces.
-Explore our Inn below, and contact us directly to set up your next event!
+The Inn On Ferry Street has beautifully maintained landscaping and stunning public spaces.
+Explore our Inn below and contact us directly to set up your next event.
+Each of the six buildings that make up The Inn has its own history and unique features.

 Built in 1887, for George A. Owen owner of a dry goods firm, the Owen House is evocative of a glamorous era.
 The wide, impressive staircase with elaborately turned balusters and newel posts will dazzle the most reserved guest.
 Ideal for small events, the inviting parlor features a baby grand piano and two fireplaces.
 This house has nine luxurious guestrooms, two of which are large executive suites with a sleeper sofa for extra guests.
 Guestrooms are decorated with either bold, jewel tone colors and Victorian style furnishings or soft blue and peach colors with delicately patterned silk and chenille fabrics.